40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 In my opinion, Maui Coffee is the best, followed by 100% Kauaʻi Coffee.
 I put these two before anything grown on the Big Island, which in third I choose 100% Kona Gold Roast by Lion Coffee.
 This is just one person’s opinion, but I’m only saying to not let the famous Kona name convince you that it’s the best.

-Twin Falls/ Caveman Falls is a privately owned stop located right at the beginning of the Hāna Highway, where visitors have the opportunity to see not one, but two beautiful waterfalls only a short distance from the trailhead.
+Twin/ Caveman Falls is a privately owned trail located right at the beginning of the Hāna Highway, where visitors have the opportunity to see not one but two beautiful waterfalls only a short distance from the trailhead.

-Since Twin Falls is so popular, I recommend getting arriving early, which is especially important if you plan on making this your first stop before heading on a full day of adventures along the Hāna Highway.
+Since Twin Falls is so popular, I recommend getting arriving early, which is especially important if you plan on making this your first stop before beginning a full day of adventures along the Hāna Highway.

 Google Maps Directions: Twin & Caveman Falls